yanivnizan/knowledge-base/src/documents/cocos2dx/profile/Profile_GettingStarted.html.md

 ###Twitter for iOS

-Twitter is supported out-of-the-box, authentication is done either through the signed in Twitter account (iOS 5+) or through web browser (fallback).
+Twitter is supported out-of-the-box, authentication is done either through the signed in **native** Twitter account (iOS 5+) or through web browser (fallback).
 Follow the next steps to make it work:

 1. Click [here](https://apps.twitter.com/) to create your Twitter app.